sonia-dieter/Sonia-Dieter/README.md

-<h1>Hi, I'm Sonia! <br/><a href="https://github.com/sonia-dieter">Data Analyst <p> <br> I’m currently working on a earning my Google Data Analytics certificates in Coursera and am excited to learn more about the field.
-I looking to switch careers from the veterinary field or to merge data analytics into that path.<p></a> <a href="https://www.linkedin.com/in/soniadieter2022/">
+<h1>Hi, I'm Sonia! <br/><a href="https://github.com/sonia-dieter">Data Analyst <p> <br/> I’m currently earning my Google Data Analytics certificates in Coursera and am excited to learn more about the field.
+This is a career switch from the veterinary field.
+I'm looking to see where this path takes me.<p></a> <a href="https://www.linkedin.com/in/soniadieter2022/">

 <h1>👨‍💻 SQL Projects coming soon...:</h1>